sriram-711/object-detection-and-training-using-jetson-nano-board/README.md

 * that's all ,jetson will detect you custom objects.
 # Step-14: (Optional) Object Detection and Distance Calculation Using Bounding Boxes
 * In addition to detecting objects, you can calculate the distance of detected objects based on the bounding box dimensions.
-For instance, if you know the real-world height of the object, you can estimate the distance using the following formula: distance = (KNOWN_HEIGHT * FOCAL_LENGTH) / pixel_height
+For instance, if you know the real-world height of the object, you can estimate the distance using the following formula
+* distance = (KNOWN_HEIGHT * FOCAL_LENGTH) / pixel_height
 * KNOWN_HEIGHT is the real-world height of the object in cm (e.g., the height of a car).
-  FOCAL_LENGTH is the focal length of your camera (calibrate it for accurate results). pixel_height is the height of the bounding box in pixels.
+* FOCAL_LENGTH is the focal length of your camera (calibrate it for accurate results).
+* pixel_height is the height of the bounding box in pixels.